MichelDucartier/ada-jekyll/index.md

   <iframe class="responsive-iframe" src="assets/plot/persona_scatter.html"></iframe>
 </div>

+We definitely find our beloved villain with persona 43!
+Words like "vampire", "witch" and "pirate" are associated to this persona.
+Switching gears, certain personas have a peculiar penchant for verbs rather than the usual character attributes, just like our friend Persona 14.
+Take a moment to appreciate the action-packed spectacle, where verbs like "stab," "threaten," "kill," and "kidnap" take center stage.
+Believe me, crossing paths with Persona 14 is like willingly stepping into a party where enemies are the uninvited guests...

 We find out that there are only a few famous actors with multiple personas.
 That means actors actually tend to play similar characters more than we expected, it is like their comfort zones or possible typecasting:where actors are repeatedly cast for similar roles in simply actors tend to have a preference to play some roles more than others.
 This preference we define it as the cross entropy based metric that represents the "distribution" of the preference.Mutual information gain?

 - [ ] draw conclusion from this! or graph or smthg.